After Midnight (1989 film): Production

+Ken and Jim Wheat took inspiration from the 1945 film Dead of Night and decided to make a horror anthology out of a desire to do something that was fully "theirs" as opposed to their collaborative work on films such as The Fly II and A Nightmare on Elm Street 4: The Dream Master.
+While the studios were hesitant to commit to the duo's film as anthology films with certain exceptions hadn't seen much success theatrically, the duo's success with films such as Silent Scream managed to convince Metro-Goldwyn-Mayer to take on the project.

 Paul Chadwick, the production designer, is the artist and originator of the graphic comic character "Concrete."

 Release

 Box office

 After Midnight premiered theatrically in the United States on November 3, 1989, opening in 224 theaters.
-It grossed $59,260 during its opening weekend, but was a box-office bomb, grossing a total of $76,235.
+It grossed $59,260 during its opening weekend, and it was a box-office bomb, grossing a total of $76,235.

 Critical response

-Eleanor Ringel of The Atlanta Constitution felt the film was "more boring than frightening," comparing it negatively to Dead of Night.
+Eleanor Ringel of The Atlanta Constitution felt the film was "more boring than frightening", comparing it negatively to Dead of Night.

 Home media

 On September 20, 2005, MGM released After Midnight on DVD.
 It was later released on Blu-ray under license from Scream!
 Factory on September 26, 2017.